 In addition, 100% of the power generated at the panel will not get into the battery – there are inefficiencies in the panel, wiring and the charge controller which mean that some power will be lost along the way.
 It’s hard to say how much, but I assume that about 90% of the power generated by the panel will actually make it into the battery.

-If you don’t intend or need to have your system running over winter, then you’ll probably get away with a 30 or 40 watt solar panel, assuming it’s optimally positioned.
+If you don’t intend or need to have your system running over winter, then you’ll probably get away with a 20 or 30 watt solar panel, assuming it’s optimally positioned, but as the price difference between panels of this size is negligible, going bigger seems a sensible route.

 Battery sizes and types